kvkvkv01/kvkvkv01/README.md

 I am a **Software Engineering Student** from [École 42](https://42.fr).
 My main interests are `Low-Latency C/C++`, `Econometrics` and `Windows Programming`.

-I also have some experience with `Python`, `Visual Basic for Applications + Advanced Microsoft Office Suite` and `Bayesian Statistic`.
+I also have some experience with `Python`, `Visual Basic for Applications + Advanced Microsoft Office Suite` and `Bayesian Statistics`.